Agile planning and portfolio management with Azure Boards

 Note: There is also a lot of customization available.

-On the Settings panel, select the Styles tab, click + Styling rule, under the Rule name label, in the Name textbox, type Development, and, in the Card color dropdown list, select the green rectangle.
+13. On the Settings panel, select the Styles tab, click + Add styling rule, under the Rule name label, in the Name textbox, type Development, and, in the Color dropdown list, select the green rectangle.

 Note: This will color all cards green if they meet the rule criteria set directly below, in the Rule criteria section.

-In the Rule criteria section, select + Add new clause, then in the Field dropdown list, select Activity, in the Operator dropdown list, select =, and, in the Value dropdown list, select Development.
+14. In the Rule criteria section, in the Field dropdown list, select Activity, in the Operator dropdown list, select =, and, in the Value dropdown list, select Development.

 Note: This will set all cards assigned to Development activities green.

-In the Settings panel, select the General tab, and under the Backlog section, view and configure the navigation levels.
+16. Go back to the Settings panel, select the General tab, and under the Backlogs section, view and configure the navigation levels.

 Note: Epics are not included by default, but you could change that.